Granular segregation across flow geometries: a closure model for the particle segregation velocity: Drag force in mixtures

 Using (\ref{eq:mixture_tanh}), this can be expressed as

 which can be rearranged as

-To satisfy this constraint for size segregation with $R_\rho=1$, we implement the drag model so that the large particle drag coefficient $C^D_l$ is estimated by equation~(\ref{eq:drag_coefficient}) but the small particle drag coefficient $C^D_s$ is calculated based on the correlation (\ref{eq:conservation}).
+To satisfy this constraint for size segregation with density ratio $R_\rho=1$, we implement the drag model so that the large particle drag coefficient $C^D_l$ is estimated by equation~(\ref{eq:drag_coefficient}) but the small particle drag coefficient $C^D_s$ is calculated based on the correlation (\ref{eq:conservation}).
 The justification for this approach is that (\ref{eq:drag_coefficient}) is valid for $0.6\le R_d \le 5$, so we only use it to estimate $C^D_l$ for large particles ($R_d\ge1$) and use (\ref{eq:conservation}) to find the corresponding value for $C^D_s$ for small particles that assures volume flux conservation.
 Figure~\ref{fig:drag_coefficient}(b) compares $C^D_i$ predictions by both the original intruder drag model (\ref{eq:drag_coefficient}) and the revised mixture drag model ((\ref{eq:drag_coefficient}) for $R_d\ge1$ and (\ref{eq:conservation}) for $R_d<1$) for $I=0.2$.
-The two approaches overlap for $R_d>0.6$, but the revised model (red) allows calculation of $C^D_s$ for $R_d<0.6$, while simultaneously assuring that volume flux is conserved.
-Note that $C^D_i$ is nearly independent of $I$ in the range $R_d<1.5$.
+The two approaches overlap for $R_d>0.6$, but the revised model (red curve) allows calculation of $C^D_s$ for $0.3 \lesssim R_d<0.6$, while simultaneously assuring that volume flux is conserved.
+Note that $C^D_i$ is nearly independent of $I$ for $R_d<1.5$.
 Outside this range, $C^D_i$ depends on $I$, with the band of values in figure~\ref{fig:drag_coefficient}(b) corresponding to $0\le I\le0.4$.
 However, the effect of $C^D_i$ on the drag is relatively limited compared to the influence of viscosity due to the constrained range of variation in $C^D_i$.
+Further note that the lower limit in $R_d$ below which (\ref{eq:conservation}) should not be applied is necessary because sufficiently small particles can freely pass through interstices between large particles even if the large particles are not flowing.
+We estimate this lower limit to be $R_d \approx 0.3$ based on studies of the segregation velocity of small particles in sheared beds~\citep{gao2024shearpercolation}.